-This is the official website of the Department of Foreign Affairs, Trade and Development in Canada.
+This is the official website of the Department of Global Affairs in Canada.
 It provides information about the department, Canada's foreign policy, and international trade and development.
 News releases and articles regarding hot topics are posted on the homepage in addition to numerous quick links.
 These quick links offer information regarding trade missions, exports, and investing in Canada.

 Canada's Department of National Defence (DND) provides advice and support to the minister of national defense and implements the decisions of the government on the defense of Canada and of Canadian interests at home and abroad.
 The site provides information about doing business with DND and investing in the Canadian Armed Forces.